brunosduarte/feedget/README.md

 ## 📋 Project

-This is a full stack project, having desktop and mobile version of the app.
-The Feedback Widget (FeedGet) is an modular widget where is possible to send an email with a feedback message.
+It is a full stack project developing web and mobile version of the app.
+The Feedback Widget (FeedGet) is an modular widget that you can put inside any other application, where is possible to send an email with a feedback message.

 ### 🚀 Technologies

+- [Expo][expo]
 - [Jest][jest]
 - [NodeMailer][nodemailer]
 - [NodeJS][nodejs]